 - Being proactive at the initial bidding stage is critical.

+Avoid costly legal pitfalls and know the rules about SBA teaming agreement vs subcontract and affiliation.
+In government contracting, small businesses sometimes are unclear about the difference between a teaming and joint venture agreement.
 Although each agreement may seem straightforward, the legal pitfalls are numerous and can be seen in many SBA size protest decisions and appeal cases.
-The SBA has recently implemented new rules applicable both agreements.
+The SBA has recently implemented new rules applicable to both agreements.

 Although the new rules tend to minimize the possibility of affiliation in small business joint ventures, contractors should be also aware that affiliation is still possible.
 See information about “similarly situated” business subcontracts.

 - Although a team relationship has fewer restrictions, your competition can still challenge your small business size status.

 Tip: Under the new SBA rules, when there is a bundled contract, small businesses can enter into a teaming agreement vs joint venture agreement with one or more partners and submit a bid as a small business without the worry of affiliation.
 See dangerous SBA message sent to prime contractors using named subcontractors.

 Do You Have a Similarly Situated Small Business?
 When reviewing the relationships between a teaming agreement vs joint venture, the new rules also addressed 13 CFR 121.103 (h)(4) on the legal issues of how the SBA finds an affiliation between joint venture partners for small business size determination purposes.
 The key to reducing the possibility of losing your contracting in an SBA size protest is to understand and properly the rule introducing similarly situated small businesses as subcontractors.
 In most situations, if the rule is applied to your subcontracting relationships, you can arguably avoid liability under SBA affiliation rules.